K2adir/next-js-13-intro/README.md

-Portfolio website build with Next.Js and Tailwind Css.
+# Portfolio website build with Next.js 13 AppDir and Tailwind Css.

-Includes:
+## Features:

-Server side rendering components
+* Server side rendering components
-Smooth scrolling to sections
+* Smooth scrolling to sections
-Projects and Tech's are mapped, not hard coded Responsive
+* Projects and Tech's are mapped, not hard coded
+* Responsive
-Currency API used to see current USD to EUR exchange rate Working FORM, connect it to your account and you are set
+* Currency API used to see current USD to EUR exchange rate
+* Working FORM, connect it to your account and you are set

-Needs:
+## Needs:

-Blog and MDX can be implemented, system for slugs is ready to go.
+* Blog and MDX can be implemented, system for slugs is ready to go.